tac0x2a/yasuri/USAGE.md

 # Yasuri

 ## What is Yasuri
 `Yasuri` (鑢) is a library for declarative web scraping and a command line tool for scraping with it.

-It performs scraping using "[Mechanize](https://github.com/sparklemotion/mechanize)" by simply describing the expected result in a simple declarative notation.
+It performs scraping by simply describing the expected result in a simple declarative notation.

 Yasuri makes it easy to write common scraping operations.
 For example, the following processes can be easily implemented.